grakshith/crust/rust-notes.md

 Rust does not use `->` on object pointers.
 Rust has a feature called automatic referencing and dereferencing.
 Calling methods is one of the few places in Rust that has this behavior.

-Here’s how it works: when you call a method with `object.something()`, Rust automatically adds in &, &mut, or * so object matches the signature of the method.
+Here’s how it works: when you call a method with `object.something()`, Rust automatically adds in `&`, `&mut`, or `*` so object matches the signature of the method.
 In other words, the following are the same:

 ```rust
 p1.distance(&p2);